- Oops!Something went wrong.Please try again later.

 It’d be easy to take that data and conclude another 2008-style housing bust is on the way.
 But that’s probably not the case.
 For one thing, banks have maintained much higher lending standards this time around, so don’t count on a huge wave of bad loans crashing into the financial system.
 And more specifically, there are certain mitigating factors that can support the market as well.

 With that in mind, here are some factors to consider when analyzing how rising interest rates will impact the housing market.

 A key consideration is that real estate remains a highly localized market.
 It’s true that mortgage rates are rising at a similar clip nationally.
 However that won’t cause the same impact in each specific market.
 That’s because housing demand is primarily driven by migration to or from a region, along with local affordability.
 Some analysts suggest that markets that boomed over the past two years are particularly prone to downside risk now.

-A recent study by researchers at Florida Atlantic University and Florida International University found that, out of the U.S.’s 100 largest urban areas, four have housing markets that are at least 60% overvalued.
+A study in May by researchers at Florida Atlantic University and Florida International University found that, out of the U.S.’s 100 largest urban areas, four have housing markets that are at least 60% overvalued.
 An additional 11 markets were at least 50% overvalued.

 According to this study, the single most overvalued market in the nation is that of Boise, Idaho.
-The median house there now costs $516,548, but should cost just $299,202 based on historical pricing in that city.
+The median house there now cost $516,548 at the time, but should cost just $299,202 based on historical pricing in that city.
 It appears the rush of remote workers who moved to Boise during the pandemic caused the market to end up way off balance.

 Other most overpriced markets included No. 2 Austin, No. 3 Ogden and No. 4 Las Vegas.
 All of these cities also attracted a significant number of remote workers over the past two years.
 By contrast, traditionally expensive markets such as New York and San Francisco came out as more fairly priced according to this study, as prices inflated much less in recent years compared to their long-running baseline levels.